 - Becoming “wound up” (often seen in overtired toddlers)

 However babies, especially newborns, are a little bit cryptic when it comes to signaling when they’re ready for bed.
 This is why it’s helpful to balance the above sleepy cues with age appropriate wake times.

 How Can I Get My Overtired Baby to Sleep?

 If despite your best efforts your baby gets overtired, you might need to do a little “extra” to help them settle down enough to fall asleep.
 Bring your little one into a dark or dimly-lit room with low stimulation and help them get calm.
 For newborns and young babies, this might consist of swaddling, shushing, and slowly rocking.
 For older babies and toddlers, reading rhythmic books or softly singing lullabies can help them relax.
 Once your child is calm, it will be easier for them to settle into sleep and you can focus on getting them to sleep earlier next time.

 Overtiredness can be a tough cycle to escape from and preventing it can feel like an impossible task.
-If your baby is chronically overtired, Oh Baby can help!
-Armed with a clear, easy-to-follow plan, we’ll have everyone falling asleep easily & sleeping peacefully in no time.
+If your baby is chronically overtired, I’d love to help you get a plan in place to get everyone in your family the sleep you deserve.